Heath1979/Happy-Heath/README.md

 - [W3Schools](https://www.w3schools.com/) for advice on resizing objects in relation to the images on this site
 - [KenBro Tech](https://www.youtube.com/@KenBroTech) for tutorials on creating a search function.
 - [Dee Mc](https://www.youtube.com/@IonaFrisbee) for easy to follow Django walkthrough.

+### **Notes**

+With reference to the Comment model I have set the approved status to True in order to provide a more dynamic experience for the site user.
+It should be noted that code is in plave in the post_detail.html that will allow for the approved status to be changed to false so that any comments will have to be approved before being posted.
+In part this could be utilised for specific groups who show a track record of making comments that do not align with the values promoted by Happy Heath.

 ## Acknowledgements